Background pattern

 • Periodic fever syndromes:

-• Hyperimmunoglobulin D syndrome (HIDS*)/mevalonate kinase deficiency (MKD*),
+• hyperimmunoglobulin D syndrome (HIDS*) / mevalonate kinase deficiency (MKD*)

-• Familial Mediterranean fever (FMF).
+• familial Mediterranean fever (FMF).

-• Still's disease including adult-onset Still's disease (AOSD) and systemic juvenile idiopathic arthritis (sJIA)
+• Still's disease, including adult-onset Still's disease (AOSD) and systemic juvenile idiopathic arthritis (sJIA)

 • Gouty arthritis

-(*) by its English acronym
+(*) by their English language abbreviations

 Periodic fever syndromes

-• Muckle-Wells syndrome (MWS),
+• Muckle-Wells syndrome (MWS)

-• Hyperimmunoglobulin D syndrome (HIDS)/mevalonate kinase deficiency (MKD)
+• Hyperimmunoglobulin D syndrome (HIDS) / mevalonate kinase deficiency (MKD)

 In patients with periodic fever syndromes (CAPS, TRAPS, HIDS/MKD, and FMF), the body produces too much IL-1 beta.
 This can cause fever, headache, fatigue, skin rash, or joint and muscle pain.
 By blocking the activity of IL-1 beta, Ilaris can improve these symptoms.